-The Australian Shepherd is a magnificent dog especially known for its silky and colorful coat.
-If the blue merle Australian Shepherd has the wind in its sails, the red tri color Australian Shepherd has some good arguments to make.
+The Australian Shepherd is a magnificent dog especially known for his silky and colorful coat.
+If the blue merle Australian Shepherd has the wind in his sails, the red tri color Australian Shepherd has some good arguments to make.

 Here is a summary of the answers to the many questions you may have about the red tri color Australian Shepherd.